 6. Australians are starting to #HolidayHereThis Year

-With international borders still closed for most of us, especially here in Australia, many Australians are starting to appreciate the diving in their ‘own backyard’ so to speak.
-Local dive destinations that have been overlooked in favour of exotic locales such as Palau or Raja Ampat are now being recognised for the world-class diving that was there all along.
+With international borders still closed for most of us, especially here in Australia, many Australians are starting to appreciate diving in their ‘own backyard’ so to speak.
+Local dive destinations that have been overlooked in favour of exotic locales such as Palau or Raja Ampat are now being recognized for the world-class diving that was there all along.